dentarg/auth0-blog/_posts/2017-11-02-authentication-provider-best-practices-centralized-login.markdown

 - 2017-05-11-google-blocks-oauth-requests-from-embedded-browsers
 ---

-**TL;DR:** Centralized login is the best practice strategy for authenticating with an authorization provider.
-Learn why centralized login is the most secure and standards-based modern approach.
+**TL;DR:** To have successful application, sooner rather than later you will need a centralized account system, as opposed to embedding the login on your application.
+This is more secure, standard-based, maintainable, and future proof.
+This is where the industry is moving, and in this post, we will explore this trend.

 ---